guptayush2112/3T1D_Capacitorless_DRAM/README.md

 <p>

 <b>• Synopsys Primewave:</b></br>
 PrimeWave™ Design Environment is a comprehensive and flexible environment for simulation setup and analysis of analog, RF, mixed-signal design, custom-digital and memory designs within the Synopsys Custom Design Platform.
 The transient analysis of the above schematic was made possible because of this very tool.
-To know more about the SPICE Simulator, kindly refer to: https://www.synopsys.com/implementation-and-signoff/ams-simulation/primesim-hspice.html
+To know more about the SPICE Simulator, kindly refer to: <a href='https://www.synopsys.com/implementation-and-signoff/ams-simulation/primesim-hspice.html/'>Synopsys Primesim HSPICE</a></br>

 <b>• Synopsys 28nm PDK:</b></br>
 The 28 nanometer Process design kit by Synopsys was the focal point behind the Design and Analysis of this project.